 Interstate Turbine Advisory Council (ITAC)

-The Interstate Turbine Advisory Council (ITAC) is an alliance of clean energy programs and utility incentive providers working jointly to tackle the challenges, and promote the potential, of the small and mid-scale wind market.
+The Interstate Turbine Advisory Council (ITAC) was an alliance of clean energy programs and utility incentive providers working jointly to tackle the challenges, and promote the potential, of the small and mid-scale wind market.

 National List of Eligible Wind Turbines